vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/README.md

 SSH connections are initiated from WSL (Windows Subsystem for Linux) running on the Windows machine.

 For learning purposes, I installed Windows Subsystem for Linux (WSL), Debian distro, on my Windows machine in order to use a Linux environment and run native Linux commands.
+However, different distro preference,but in the same distro family which is in my case Debian, or using a proper Linux machine also work just fine.

 Although the host operating system is Windows, all SSH commands are executed from within the WSL Linux terminal.